Hero background

 Stick to soft foods and liquids for the first few days.

-Avoid hard, crunchy, or sticky foods that may put pressure on the implants or overdentures.
+Avoid hard, crunchy, or sticky foods that may put pressure on the implants.

 Drink plenty of fluids, but avoid alcohol and hot beverages immediately after surgery.